 How long can a cat go without eating?

-As long as they're still drinking water, a cat can go up to two weeks without eating.
-Us humans can survive for about 3 weeks, but only if we have some water to drink.
+As long as they're still drinking water, a cat might be able to survive for a week or two without food.
+However, if your cat hasn’t eaten anything for three days, it’s a serious concern.
+Us humans can survive for a maximum of 3 weeks, but only if we have some water to drink.
 A few animals can go much longer without feeding.
 Snakes and other reptiles can survive months without food.
 It's believed the crocodile can make a meal last for up to three years!
-Try switching from wet food to dry foods or vice versa.
-Once they’re eating again, introduce a few new brands of cat food.

 Why has my cat stopped eating?

 Cats can be fussy eaters.
-If they’ve gone without eating for a few days, try switching to a different type of cat food.
+If they’ve gone with little food for a few days, try switching to a different type of cat food.
 They might have got bored with the old stuff!
 Once they get their appetite back, introduce some variety into their diet.

 Eating might have become difficult or uncomfortable; this is especially the case for cats suffering from dental problems.